 Each of these medications has different effects, and not all of them are a direct replacement for statins.
 Some people may need to take more than one lipid-lowering prescription medication to control their cholesterol.

 Diet can also play a role in treating those who are intolerant to statins.
-Doctors may recommend a diet that:
+Doctors

 - is low in saturated fat